 What is the post-operative recovery?

-Patients typically benefit by allowing a full two weeks to recover from the procedure.
+Belt Lipectomy patients typically benefit by allowing a full two weeks to recover from the procedure.
 While the procedure is outpatient surgery, the extensive nature of the procedure provides a degree of soreness that takes a week or so before patients feel more able to fully integrate themselves back into activities of daily living.
 Most patients are back at work by the second week following surgery although the procedure requires 5-6 weeks before patients feel as if they have fully recovered to the degree of their pre-surgical state.

 How is the procedure performed?

-The belt lipectomy procedure is performed under general anesthesia in our accredited operating room.
+The belt lipectomy procedure is performed under general anesthesia in our accredited operating room in Birmingham.
 Incisions are made as described in the sections regarding abdominoplasty and lower body lift, but the incisions are designed to connect with one another, leaving the patient with a circumferential scar around their entire lower waist.
 This allows the skin excess to be removed and for buttock augmentation to be performed as necessary.
 The specific type of body contouring procedure that you are a candidate for will be discussed during your initial consultation with Dr. Grotting and Cohn.
 Belt lipectomy procedures are individually tailored to maximize overall contour improvement while respecting the need to minimize scarring and allow for a prompt and safe recovery.

 What type of result can I expect?

-Patients who undergo belt lipectomy typically see a dramatic result in the contour of their outer thighs, hips, buttock region and abdomen.
+Birmingham patients who undergo belt lipectomy typically see a dramatic result in the contour of their outer thighs, hips, buttock region and abdomen.
 The procedure incorporates several critical components that are individually assessed to provide the most optimal result for the patient.
 Specifically, the procedure incorporates removal of excess skin, tightening of abdominal muscles, liposuction of hip and thighs to address skin thickness and provide optimal contour along these regions and possible fat injections to further enhance and shape overall contour of the buttock region.
 The end result is a markedly more shapely, contoured outer hip/thigh region and buttock shape, a flatter, more toned abdominal appearance with a significant improvement in skin laxity and overall contour.
 Liposuction is incorporated as necessary to optimize overall contour and to accentuate the overall waistline.
 The resultant scar typically runs circumferentially around the lower waistline.
 Swelling is largely dissipated during the first several weeks following the procedure, but can persist for several months.
 Patients are able to appreciate the dramatic change in contour immediately following the procedure, although swelling may take several months to completely resolve and to allow for appreciation of the final result.

 What are the potential risk and complications?